uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 Recently, bike-sharing in big cities has become an important part of residents' daily life, and its role in urban transportation system has never been more significant.
 Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or model the data in many different ways.
 From the two datasets, we may have a chance to take a peek at the residents' bike-renting behavior through many angles.

-Previous work has shown that weather is a key driver for variation in usage. <sup>[1]</sup> <sup>[2]</sup> Aside from weather, We believe there are a lot more important factors such as peak/off-peak hours, weekday/weekend, etc. By utilizing these datasets, we hope to find as many correlations between the users behavior and various factors.
+Previous work has shown that weather is a key driver for variation in usage. <sup>[1]</sup> <sup>[2]</sup> Aside from weather, We believe there are a lot more important factors such as peak/off-peak hours, weekday/weekend, bike-stop location etc. By utilizing these datasets, we hope to find as many correlations between the users behavior and various factors.

 We plan to start by looking at the trends.
 How does weather or other factors affect the London area overall?
 Although the answer could be found in both datasets, the structure of the second dataset(see 1.1.2 London bike sharing dataset) would make the job easier if we were only looking at big trends.
 Then we would look at the microscopic data provided by the first dataset(1.1.1 London and Taipei Bike-Share Data), and hope it would support our claims.